-"Public bodies" also includes all committees, subcommittees and subsidiary bodies of public bodies.
+"Public bodies" also include all committees, subcommittees and subsidiary bodies of public bodies.
 Examples of "public bodies" include everything from park district boards to city councils to civic commissions.
-"Public bodies" includes, but is not limited to, any entity that is supported in whole or in part by tax revenue or which expends tax revenue.
+"Public bodies" include, but are not limited to, any entity that is supported in whole or in part by tax revenue or which expends tax revenue.